jason-ford-x/proposal-ref-class/README.md

 - `Ref()`; a minimal *wrapper* constructor that is functionally transparent, ensuring *pass-by-reference* for any data type it's initialized with.
 - It can be thought of as a 'single-value container' like wrapping something in `[](1)` — yet all operations would apply to the value *inside* instead.
 - You work with a `Ref` instance exactly like you would the value given to it.
-This includes all syntax variants, like `n++` and so on.
+Syntax variants like `n++`/`n+='z'` are technically shorthands and have special processing anyways.
 - `Ref` is not just for primitives, its functionalities are useful for non-primitives as well.
 - `valueOf`, `toString`, `toJSON`, and others would be forwarded to the internal value of the Ref instance.
 - Like `Symbol`/`Object`/`Reflect`, the global `Ref` API exposes useful methods, outlined below.